decentration/edgeware-node/Setting-up-a-Public-Node.md

 ## 0. Provisioning a server

 Provision an appropriately sized server from one of the recommended VPS providers.

 We assume you are using Ubuntu 18.04 x64; other versions or operating systems will require adjustments to these instructions.

 Set up DNS pointing to the server, from e.g. `testnet1.edgewa.re`.
-You can do this later but it's recommended to do it now.
+It is strongly recommended that you do this now.

 SSH into the server.